keu/docs/software/secrets-backend.md

     Save these values for Step 3.

-### Step 2: Write an Airflow Variable or Connection to Vault
+### Step 2: Write an Airflow variable or connection to Vault

 To test whether your Vault server is set up properly, create a test Airflow variable or connection to store as a secret.